 What Fine-Tuning Produces

-The result of fine-tuning is a new Newton instance with:- A unique
+The result of fine-tuning is a new Newton instance with:- A custom model and inference configuration, tuned for your use case

 - Behavior adapted to your specific sensor configuration and use case based on the knowledge gained from fine tuning on your custom dataset.